mfix22/calendarx/README.md

 ## Children Properties

+The following will be passed to your `props.children` or `props.render` function:

 | Option      | Type                                                            | Description                                                                        |
 | :---------- | :-------------------------------------------------------------- | :--------------------------------------------------------------------------------- |
 | `days`      | `Day[][]`                                                       | 2-dimentional grid of objects representing each calendar day                       |